dese236/fashionary/README.md

 ## Using the app:
 In order to use the app you need to do the following steps:
-1. Download the features.npy file from: <Link>
+1. Download the features_clip.npy file from: <https://drive.google.com/drive/u/1/folders/1A3Yh6eCY5ziFy4DrC2e5Nz-HIyA4skfY>
-2. add this file to the following Diractory: fashionary/fashionary-back/static.
+2. Add this file to the following Diractory: fashionary/fashionary-back/static.
+On the same link you can find a short video that shows how to run the project and use the system.

 ## Running the App :

 -Frontend :
-from the main directory cmd(or IDE terminal) run the following commands.
+From the main directory cmd (or IDE terminal) run the following commands.
     1. $cd fashionary-front
     2. $npm i
     3. $npm start

 -Backend
-from the main directory cmd(or IDE terminal) run the following commands.
+From the main directory cmd (or IDE terminal) run the following commands.
     1. $cd fashionary-back
     2. make sure you have the python libraries installed on your pc.
        $pip install <library_name> , if you need to install any of the python libraries.